VV123/LLM-papers/AI4PhenotypePrediction.md

 - An evaluation of machine-learning for predicting phenotype: studies in yeast, rice, and wheat
 - Graphgonet: a self-explaining neural network encapsulating the gene ontology graph for phenotype prediction on gene expression.
 - Hpod-nets: deep graph convolutional networks for predicting human protein–phenotype associations.
+- Plant Genotype to Phenotype Prediction Using Machine Learning
+- Explainable artificial intelligence for genotype-to-phenotype prediction in plant breeding: a case study with a dataset from an almond germplasm collection
+- Phenotype prediction in plants is improved by integrating large-scale transcriptomic datasets
+- Explainable artificial intelligence for genotype-to-phenotype prediction in plant breeding: a case study with a dataset from an almond germplasm collection
+- TrG2P: A transfer-learning-based tool integrating multi-trait data for accurate prediction of crop yield